Climate Change Indicators in the United States

 Higher greenhouse gas concentrations are trapping more energy from the sun.
 Because changes in ocean systems occur over centuries, the oceans have not yet warmed as much as the atmosphere, even though they have absorbed more than 90 percent of the Earth’s extra heat since 1955.
 1,2 If not for the large heat-storage capacity provided by the oceans, the atmosphere would grow warmer more rapidly.
 3 Increased heat absorption also changes ocean currents because many currents are driven by differences in temperature, which cause differences in density.
 These currents influence climate patterns and sustain ecosystems that depend on certain temperature ranges.

 Because water expands slightly as it gets warmer, an increase in ocean heat content will also increase the volume of water in the ocean, which is one cause of the observed increases in sea level (see the Sea Level indicator).

 About the Indicator

-This indicator shows trends in global ocean heat content from 1955 to 2011.
-These data are available for the top 700 meters of the ocean (nearly 2,300 feet), which accounts for just under 20 percent of the total volume of water in the world's oceans.
-The indicator measures ocean heat content in joules, which are a unit of energy.
+This indicator shows trends in global ocean heat content from 1955 to 2014.
+These data are available for the top 700 meters of the ocean (nearly 2,300 feet), which accounts for just under 20 percent of the total volume of water in the world’s oceans.
+The indicator measures ocean heat content in joules, which are units of energy.